Soft, Chewy Gingerbread Men

 - 1 tsp baking soda

-Preheat oven to 375ºF.
+- Preheat oven to 375ºF.
 Working with one disc at a time, roll dough between sheets of floured parchment or wax paper to about 1/4" thick.
 Use a cookie cutter to cut out shapes, then lift them out with a metal spatula.
-Bake for 6-8 minutes, until just set and no longer shiny.
-(Don't over-bake or they dry out.)
+Bake for about 8 minutes, or until just set and no longer shiny.